evkx/evkx.github.io/content/models/porsche/taycan/taycan_turbo_gt_weissach/_index.md

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).

+There are three different roof options to select from.
 The standard is just a regular roof.
 As an option, you can order this model with a large panoramic roof extending from the front to the rear.
 This glass makes the car's interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
 The glass is toned to protect against heat from the sun.
 As an option, you can order this model with a large panoramic roof extending over most of the areas from the front to the rear.
 This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
 The glass has an electrochromic function that lets you blend the glass to protect against the sun.

 {{< sitefiguresized thumb="models/porsche/taycan/taycan_turbo_gt_weissach/exterior_1_st.jpg" title="Porsche Taycan Turbo GT Weissach" width="3000" height="1687"  >}}